Saturday, December 3, 2011

 If an older version of an app works well, and there is no compelling or interesting new functionality offered in its newer version(s), I would not likely bother with much testing of newer versions.
 If someone using a newer version of any app listed below finds my comments about functionality to be incorrect, I would welcome a comment to that effect, which could prompt me to do additional testing and potentially revise this list.

 If you made a backup of the iOS device to PC iTunes before updating an app on the iOS device, deleting the new version of the app (e.g., if you don't like it) from the iOS device, then using PC iTunes you should be able to get the older version back via either direct copy or sync (my Opera Mini 6.5.1 test on an iPad).
 If you don't take such precautions, you could be locked into the new version.
+(10/28/13: http://www.iphonehacks.com/2013/07/revert-to-older-version-ios-app-itunes.html has good information, and you can do a Google search for "recover old ios app .ipa", which is how I found that web page.)

-• CED (Chinese English dictionary which speaks pronunciation)
+- CEDictionary 1.0 (Chinese English dictionary which speaks pronunciation)

-• Go To There (retrieves and formats public transportation information)
+- Go To There 1.1 (retrieves and formats public transportation information)

 iOS 5:

-• Convert Units for Free - #1 Unit Conversion App Stick with version 4.0.
+- Convert Units for Free - #1 Unit Conversion App 4.0.
 Version 4.1 was released 2/28/12, and the 5 "Most Helpful" reviews are all 1 star out of 5.
 Based on the content of those reviews, ads have proliferated wildly in the app.
 14 of the 31 ratings are 1-star, outgunning the 11 that are 5-star.
 If those reviews are on the mark, its advertised "#1 Unit Conversion App" status is likely in jeopardy (if that was accurate in the first place, of course).

-• Flashlight 5.1 (my blog entry) This is the app from John Haney Software, which became Apps from Outer Space when 5.2 was released.
+- Flashlight (my blog entry) 5.1 This is the app from John Haney Software, which became Apps from Outer Space when 5.2 was released.
 5.2 seems to have a slightly longer delay before the flashlight effect, which is a net negative since I want bright light as soon as possible.
 I expect I'd still choose 5.2 over other flashlight apps, but I plan to stick with my 5.1.

 5.2 does show ads, though not continuously.
 I would probably not have upgraded, but I was dealing with a version problem with a different app when I synced with PC iTunes, and I hadn't paid enough attention to this app, which I use relatively rarely.